 Contents: Continuum eigenfunctions and continuous spectra.
-Boundary conditions and stationary solutions of the Schrödinger equation for step potentials.
+Boundary conditions and stationary solutions of the Schrödinger equation for step and piecewise linear potentials.
 Continuum normalization.
-Motion of wave packets in step potentials.
+Motion of wave packets in step and piecewise linear potentials.
 Transmission and reflection coefficients.
 Unitarity and Argand diagram.
 Tunnel effect.
 Resonances.
+Stationary waves, wave packet, and quantiles for the linear potential.
+Classical phase-space distribution for linear potential and for reflection by a high potential wall.